-- A. Structures illegally constructed or uses illegally established before the disaster shall not be reconstructed or reestablished. - B. Nonconforming structures shall be subject to the requirements under Subsections 17.61.030 (Legal Nonconforming Structures). - C. Where the provisions of this Chapter do not conform to other provisions of this Title, the provisions of this Chapter shall prevail.
+- A. Structures illegally constructed or occupancies uses illegally established before the disaster shall not be reconstructed or reestablished. - B. Nonconforming structures shall be subject to the requirements under Subsections 17.61.0530 .B-C (Legal Nonconforming Structures). - C. Where the provisions of this Chapter do not conform to other provisions of this Title, the provisions of this Chapter shall prevail.